O N L I N E P I L A T E S

 Our physiotherapists are active members of the Australian Physiotherapy Association, ensuring ongoing, up-to-date professional development and a continually evolving knowledge base.

-As an extension of our clinical service, SMPC can offer a strong network of orthopaedic surgeons, general practitioners and medical specialists for multidisciplinary management of more complicated injuries and conditions.
+As an extension of our clinical service, SMP can offer a strong network of orthopaedic surgeons, general practitioners and medical specialists, including podiatrists and psychologists for multidisciplinary management of more complicated injuries and conditions.

-At South Melbourne Physio Clinic we also provide professional and accredited Podiatry and Dietitian services for all of your comprehensive health management needs.
+At South Melbourne Physio Clinic we also provide professional and accredited Dietitian services for all of your comprehensive health management needs.

 Do you spend most of your day sitting?
 If you do, this is a great stretch for you!
 Tightness through the front of the hips can decrease your ability to extend the hip.
 This can result in lower back, hip, pelvic or hamstring injuries.
 Key points: Start in a kneeling lunge position with both knees […]